Stand Up. Speak Out.

 Cost

-In order to keep the conference accessible to all professionals within the field, this year’s conference remains free of charge to all attendees.
+To keep the conference accessible to all professionals within the field, this year’s conference will be $45 to all attendees.

 However, continuing education credits (CEU’s), will only be available for purchase this year, for $45, prior to the day of the conference.
 Please ensure you select and pre-pay for this service as you register for the conference.